Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 Its main job is:

-- consume one frame of semantic virtual events
+- apply one frame of `SCameraControls` along the axes it accepts
-- optionally consume one rigid reference frame
+- optionally take one rigid pose
 - update internal camera state
 - update runtime pose in the gimbal

 Important members:

 - `manipulate(...)`
+- `getAcceptedControls()`
 - `getGimbal()`
-- `getAllowedVirtualEvents()`
 - `getKind()`
 - `getCapabilities()`
 - typed hooks such as `tryGetSphericalTargetState(...)` and `tryGetPathState(...)`

-Each camera also stores one local motion-scale bundle in `SMotionConfig`.
-Those scales are applied after the binding layer emits virtual magnitudes.
+A camera stores no speed.
+Sensitivity belongs to whatever fills the frame.

 ### `setPose`